Write a little about yourself. Just a paragraph will do.

 Netflix and takeout, or getting your party on — how do you let loose?

-Three, maybe four, of the following: work, eat, read, drink, write,
+Three, maybe four, of the following: eat, drink, watch, write,

-laugh, sleep -- plus the occasional unmentionable or two thrown in
+read, sleep -- plus an unmentionable or two thrown in for good

 The most private thing I’m willing to admit